Who can invest in Icehouse Ventures funds?

 What is a wholesale investor?

-To qualify as a wholesale investor, there are a number of categories.
+There are a number of criteria or categories used to qualify as a wholesale investor.
 Our investors typically qualify under one (or more) of four different options and they could be broadly described in two categories:

 (1) Investors have appropriate experience to understand and accept the risks involved in the investment they are making, or